 Decorating the cake:

-Def read this post on how to make your cakes more professional if you are into that sort of thing, but you can frost this cake easily by frosting the top of one cake and stacking the other layer on top.
-Then use a knife or an offset spatula to layer that buttercream on thick.
+If the cakes have domed tops, level them off with a long serrated knife.
+Then you can frost this cake easily by frosting the top of one cake and stacking the other layer on top.
+Then use a knife or back of a spoon to layer that buttercream on thick.

 Other decorating ideas: